Co-op Marketing Programs: Do They Still Work?

 Let's get in touch about your co-op program.

-A marketing development fund program, or MDF, is almost the same as a marketing co-op program; the major difference being that MDF functions as an investment based on predicted success-level of the campaign whereas co-ops are funded based on historical performance.
+A marketing development fund program, or MDF, is almost the same as a marketing co-op program.
+The major difference lies in MDF functioning as an investment based on predicted success level of the campaign whereas co-ops are funded based on historical performance.

-Both of these marketing strategies started to make their mark in the early 1980s, and immensely grew in popularity around the end of the decade.
-Source databases started publishing marketing co-op directories; so many small business entrepreneurs, lacking in funds, were striving for brand awareness and it only made sense to combine resources.
+Both of these marketing strategies started to make their mark in the early 1980s, and grew immensely in popularity around the end of the decade.
+Source databases started publishing marketing co-op directories, and so many small business entrepreneurs, lacking in funds, were striving for brand awareness that it only made sense to combine resources.

 The ins-and-outs of co-op marketing today

 Many of the benefits and general processes around cooperative marketing programs today remain the same as they were when these programs were first developed.
 As is the goal of most marketing techniques, increased brand awareness, locally and otherwise, is the most important outcome for manufacturers.
-To give you an example to work with as to how this kind of marketing might arise, a stone manufacturer might provide funds to a local hardscape supply business to mention them in advertisements.
+To give you an example of how this kind of marketing might arise, a stone manufacturer might provide funds to a local hardscape supply business to mention them in advertisements.

-In the case of our previous example, it would be smart business-management for the stone manufacturer to set aside funds for local businesses like the hardscape supply company because, if an advertisement includes their local information, a successful reach would mean more local landscape/hardscape businesses, as well as invested home-owners would find their way to the stone manufacturer.
+In the case of our previous example, it would be smart business for the stone manufacturer to set aside funds for local businesses like the hardscape supply company — if an advertisement includes their local information, a successful reach would mean more local landscape/hardscape businesses, as well as invested homeowners, would find their way to the stone manufacturer.
 Hence why co-op advertising/marketing isn't going away anytime soon!

 Why aren't more small businesses taking advantage of co-op marketing?

 Despite the clear goals and benefits of co-op marketing like brand awareness and financial efficiency, there are some areas in which the today’s system is lacking.
-One of the biggest problems for both retailers and manufacturers is low affiliate adoption.
+One of the biggest problems for both retailers and manufacturers in the design/build space is low affiliate adoption.
 Retailers and contractors more and more often are not interested in marketing run-of-the-mill products or campaigns seem too overwhelming to follow through.
-This leaves manufacturers either searching fruitlessly for retailers who will help their advertising or left up to their own devices for marketing which could very well be fruitless, too.
-This issue takes a toll the entire co-op and MDF marketing business.
-In order to ensure your business gets the opportunities it deserves from affiliates, you need to create a unique-looking co-op marketing program that is easy-to-understand and use.
+This leaves manufacturers either searching fruitlessly for retailers that will help their advertising or left up to their own devices for marketing, which could very well be fruitless, too.
+This issue takes a toll on the entire co-op and MDF marketing business.
+In order to ensure your design/build business gets the opportunities it deserves from affiliates, you need to create a unique looking co-op marketing program that is easy to understand and use.
 Otherwise, affiliate adoption rates go lower and lower, hurting this facet of the industry as a whole.

 Why aren't more manufacturers taking advantage of co-op marketing?

 As a result, the campaign may be targeting the wrong demographic, utilizing the wrong marketing medium, or missing opportunities these parties aren't able to see.
-The best way to ensure you are using the best marketing strategies for your business?
-So what does a manufacturer do?
-Hire more folks to properly manage marketing campaigns for small businesses?
-That's an expensive, unnecessary decision.
-Instead, an easier option is to involve a professional marketing company for your co-op who will be able to help you market to the appropriate demographics with tools that make sense for your individual business.
-Kind of like an agent.. someone who will ensure that all parties win.
+The best way to ensure you are using the best marketing strategies for your outdoor living business?
+You could look to what a manufacturer might do — hire more folks to properly manage marketing campaigns for small businesses.
+But that's an expensive, unnecessary choice.
+Instead, an easier option is to involve a professional marketing company for your co-op that will be able to help you market to the appropriate demographics with tools that make sense for your individual business.
+Kind of like an agent… someone who will ensure that all parties win.

-One of the other highly-debated problems with co-op and MDF systems is that it is very difficult to accurately measure ROI from the campaigns.
-These marketing program channel marketing funds in varying ways including accrual-based, proposal-based, discretionary, and performance-based.
+One of the other highly debated problems with co-op and MDF systems is that it is very difficult to accurately measure ROI from the campaigns.
+These marketing programs channel marketing funds in varying ways including accrual-based, proposal-based, discretionary, and performance-based efforts.
 But no matter the allocation system, it continuously is getting harder to produce measurable results that demonstrate to channel executives that their money isn’t being wasted.
 Unfortunately, this trend has left the idea that, without measurable ROI, affiliates don’t know how to spend the allocated money properly, leaving tens of thousands of dollars unused.
 Also, with the temporal distance between money investment and return on long-sale cycles, executives see it as not worth it to wait for a return they aren’t even sure they’ll receive.

 Why is print still the main focus of co-op?